hydrosquall/tiingo-python/README.rst

 Credits
 ---------

-* Many thanks to Rishi Singh for creating Tiingo, and spreading the ethos of generosity.
+* Many thanks to Rishi Singh for creating Tiingo.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.